Sm6718858/SkillEngine/README.md

 SkillEngine is built for people who believe
 **learning should feel alive, collaborative, and intelligent**.

 > ⚙️ Engine On.
 Doubts Off.

+## License
+This project is licensed under the GNU General Public License v3.0 (GPL-3.0).

+⚠️ Any reuse, modification, or submission of this code requires the derived work to also be open-sourced under the same license.